ehn-dcc-development/eu-dcc-hcert-spec/README.md

 The core of this consists of a simple (at this time, one layer deep) list of Country Signing Certificate Authorities (CSCA) that sign Document Signer Certificates (DSC).
 These are then used to sign the above mentioned digital health certificates.

-The list of trusted keys used by verifiers will include a number of public keys together with issuer metadata.
-The keys used to sign the HCERTs are included on the Trusted List, there are no CAs or other intermediate parties involved in the validation process in the verifier.
+The trusted keys which will be used by verifiers are published in a list which includes all public keys together with issuer metadata.
+The keys which from time to time are used to sign the HCERTs and should be trusted are included on the Trusted List, there are no CAs or other intermediate parties involved in the validation process in the verifier.
 If CSCAs public keys appear in the list - they are _only_ there to facilitate the creation of the trusted list of public keys itself.
 They are not used during verification of a HCERT (as this is generally offline -- and purely based on the trusted list of that day).